 There's another two combinations: Riku (white), Sora (brunette) and Kairi are the main trio, and Roxas (blonde), Axel (redhead) and Xion are the mirror group.
 In fact, before Xion, most people added Demyx (brunet) to Roxas' group.

-Barbie Life In The Dreamhouse has two full sets.
+Barbie: Life in the Dreamhouse has three full sets.
 Barbie (blonde), Nikki (black), and Teresa (auburn) are introduced in the pilot episode, while Summer (strawberry blonde), Raquelle (black), and Midge (ginger) are introduced later.
 Chelsea also has brunette and redhead friends, with herself filling the role of the blonde.

 Elia (blonde), Dores (brunette) and Vandi (redhead) of What Birds Know.
 In a variation of the standard trope, Dores is the fiery one and Vandi is serious.